ErpNetDocs/tech/advanced/documents/document-generation-and-transitional-documents.md

    Generation B obviously cannot be used to adjust (patch) the generated document, because the line numbers of the generated document will vary, based on the current availability.

-   Generation B is
+   Generation B is **non-deterministic**

-   non-deterministic

-   .

 # Adjustment Procedure

 When a transitional document is generated, if later the document needs to be adjusted (to be in-line with its parent), an *Adjustment Document* is created.
 The adjustment document is a document, which contains **changes**.
 It is a peer document in the document tree and is usually hidden.
 The adjustment document is used to adjust (patch) the main document.
 The adjustment is executed upon setting the "Adjustment" document status.
 After the adjustment, the main document is updated to reflect the changes brought by the adjustment document.

 # Generating Adjustment Documents